GershM/dotFiles/README.md

 ```

 ## Todo
-- Need to move it in to a script.
+- Need to move Tmux IP query into seperate a script.